 How Do You Determine If a Property Is a Good Investment?

-However, it’s important to do further research and analysis to make a well-informed decision about investing in a particular property.
+However, it’s important to do further research and analysis to determine if a house is a good investment:

 - Location